How to create a green coffee

 Let's Get Rolling.

-Under the menu bar, select "Green Coffees" from the "Products" drop down list.
+Under the menu bar, select "Green Coffees" from the "Inventory" drop down list.

 On the top right, find the "New Green Coffee" button.